evmcnb/quartz/content/Full/Ovarian Tumours.md

 **Diagnostic laparoscopy** is key for ovarian cancer.
 Allows direct visualisation of the pelvis, peritoneal surfaces and diaphragm.

-All pateints managed through gynaecological oncology MDT.
+All patients managed through gynaecological oncology MDT.
 Definitive treatment:
 - Primary cytoreductive surgery - total abdominal hysterectomy, bilateral salpingo-oophorectomy, omentectomy
 - Followed by platinum based chemotherapy
 - Where primary debulking is unlikely, neoadjuvant chemotherapy is given first.